Agatha Christie’s Evil Under the Sun-1982

 I don’t consider it the fluff that many others do, but a satisfying, well-constructed film that still holds up well.

-The film was followed by three sequels and heavily spoofed hilariously by the comedy Airplane!
+Three sequels followed the film and were hilariously spoofed by the comedy Airplane!
 (1980).

 It bears repeated viewings.